LiMengyang990726/Sudoku-Java/README.md

 # Sudoku-Java
-This is a java sudoku game.
+This is a java sudoku game:)